openhab/openhab-addons/bundles/org.openhab.binding.amazonechocontrol/src/main/java/org/openhab/binding/amazonechocontrol/internal/smarthome/___TopMost_Beta___.md

 # Preview and Beta Test Thread

-In this @michi and @Lukask provides the latest features of the amazonechocontrol binding.
+In this thread @Lukask and I (@michi) provides the latest features of the amazonechocontrol binding.

 Please jump to the [Release Candidate and Support: Amazon Echo Control Binding](https://community.openhab.org/t/release-candidate-and-support-amazon-echo-control-binding/37844) thread if you need support of the released binding version or to download a stable bugfixed version.